The breakdown and formation of bone increase, resulting in bones that are thicker, but weaker, than normal.

 Symptoms may be absent or may include bone pain, bone deformity, arthritis, and painful nerve compression.

 Pain and complications are treated, and bisphosphonates may be given.

 Paget disease can affect any bone, but the most commonly affected bones are the pelvis, thighbone (femur), and skull.
 The shin (tibia), spine (vertebrae), collarbone (clavicle), and upper arm bone (humerus) are affected less commonly.

 The cause of Paget disease is unknown in most people.
-The disorder tends to run in families, and certain gene abnormalities possibly contribute in about 10% of people who have Paget disease.
-Also, some evidence suggests that a virus is involved.
+The disorder tends to run in families.
+Specific, identified gene abnormalities contribute in about 10% of people who have Paget disease, and other genetic abnormalities probably contribute in others.
+Also, some evidence suggests that a virus may be involved.
 However, there is no evidence that the disorder is contagious.

 Paget disease usually causes no symptoms.
 However, bone pain, bone enlargement, or bone deformity may occur.
 Bone pain may be deep, aching, and occasionally severe and may worsen at night.
 The enlarging bones may compress nerves, causing more pain.
 If osteoarthritis occurs, joints become painful and stiff.

 Other symptoms vary depending on which bones are affected.

 The skull may enlarge, and the brow and forehead may look more prominent (called frontal bossing).
 A person may notice this enlargement when a larger hat is needed.
 Enlarged skull bones may damage the inner ear (cochlea), which can cause hearing loss, and dizziness.
 The enlarged skull bones can compress nerves, which causes headaches.
 The veins on the scalp may bulge, possibly because of the increased blood flow through the skull bones.